 Whether you’ve been the victim of physical, mental or sexual abuse; you are entitled to receive compensation for your pain and suffering.
-Whilst our abuse claims teams support those abused by people who are employed and working in positions of trust for organisations (which are then held responsible for their actions), we also have a team of dedicated CICA claims specialists who are able to pursue claims to the Criminal Injuries Compensation Authority.
+We have a team of dedicated CICA claims specialists who are able to pursue claims to the Criminal Injuries Compensation Authority.

-This means claims can be pursued even if those carrying out the abuse have since died – particularly in cases where there is not an organisation at fault for failing to protect you.
+This means claims can be pursued even if those carrying out the abuse have since died.

 CICA claims can also be successful in some cases where police have not prosecuted individuals, or if the alleged perpetrator has not been found guilty in a criminal court.
-If you’ve been abused in any way and you’re unsure what to do, don’t suffer in silence any longer – get in touch with our expert solicitors and discover how we can help you bring a CICA abuse claim.
+If you’ve been abused in any way and you’re unsure what to do, don’t suffer in silence any longer – get in touch with our expert lawyers and discover how we can help you bring a CICA abuse claim.

 Our Abuse Claim Experts

 All CICA abuse cases taken on by Hudgell Solicitors are handled on a no win no fee basis.
 This means that you will not have to pay any money up front and there will be no financial risk if your case is unsuccessful.

 If your case is successful, you will only be expected to pay a contribution to your solicitor’s fees once the case has been resolved.
 The costs paid are usually a percentage of the compensation awarded and will be agreed before your case is carried out.

 - Sexual abuse.